StarPlayrX/bigmac/README.md

 BigMac3 will have some nice features like a GUI for sudo and it will support not only admin/password, but Touch ID, Apple Watch and even a Yubikey!

-One reason for this is Monterey 12.4 requires sudo for Apple Software Restore and using other privileges doesn't work!
-The best alternative is an option for sudo.
+One reason for this is Monterey 12.4 requires sudo for Apple Software Restore and using other types of admin privileges doesn't work!
+The best alternative is to give sudo a full gui.

 BigMac 3 plans to support